Discover Venice through its stories…

 Venice needs no introduction.
 It is probably one of the most famous and emblematic tourist destinations in Italy and in the world.
 The city has a long and interesting history and its past is full of mysterious stories and legends.
 A visit to Venice could turn into something unique if you know the stories behind the buildings you encounter while wandering its streets and canals.
 In this article we present 7 of the most famous haunted and mysterious stories.

-During the vaporetto ride in the Canal Grande, after the Ponte Dell’ Academia, on the right side of the canal you see Palazzo Dario (also known as Ca’ Dario), built in 1487, which despite its ornate decoration, is considered cursed, because everyone of its occasional owners had a tragic end.
+During the vaporetto ride on the Canal Grande, after the Ponte Dell’ Academia, on the right side of the canal, you see Palazzo Dario (also known as Ca’ Dario), built in 1487, which, despite its ornate decoration, is considered cursed, because everyone of its occasional owners had a tragic end.
 The first owner was Giovanni Dario.
 Giovanni’s daughter, committed suicide due to the financial failure of her husband, who died by stabbing, while their son died violently in an ambush in Crete.
-These three deaths caused a sensation among the Venetians, who wrote the inscription on the facade, turning “VRBIS GENIO IOANNES DARIVS” into “SVB RVINA INSIDIOSA GENERO” (in Latin, “I create under an insidious catastrophe”).
-Its last owner industrialist Raul Gardini, committed suicide in 1993.
+These three deaths caused a sensation among the Venetians, who wrote the inscription on the facade, turning “VRBIS GENIO IOANNES DARIVS” into “SVB RVINA INSIDIOSA GENERO” (in Latin, “I was created in an insidious catastrophe”).
+Its last owner, industrialist Raul Gardini, committed suicide in 1993.

 During your walk in Piazza San Marco you first encounter the two columns of San Marco and San Todaro.
 The space between them was used until the middle of the 18th century, as a place of executions.
-Hence the cautious Venetians avoid passing between them.
-Also in the Piazza you see the impressive Torre Dell’ Orologio (Clock Tower).
-The clock was created, in the 15th century, by the father-and-son team of Giampaolo and Giancarlo Rainieri.
+Hence, the cautious Venetians avoided passing between them.
+Also, in the Piazza, you see the impressive Torre Dell’ Orologio (Clock Tower).
+The clock was created in the 15th century, by the father-and-son team of Giampaolo and Giancarlo Rainieri.
 Upon its completion, the two master mechanics became its custodians and began a five-century tradition in which the guards lived with their families inside the tower.
 This tradition created the legend that the Senate of Venice had the creators blinded after completing the clock because they did not want to repeat the marvel elsewhere.

-If you are visiting the San Polo area you come across the Church of San Pantalon.
+If you are visiting the San Polo area, you come across the Church of San Pantalon.
 The church is large and tall with three deep intercommunicating chapels on each side of the nave.
 The interior of the church is very dark with very sparse lighting.
-But once you look at the ceiling you see a magnificent baroque mural.
-This is the masterpiece of Giovanni Antonio Fumiani depicting scenes from The Martyrdom and Glorification of St Pantalon.
-It took the painter 24 years to complete it, but unfortunately the day he finished his work, he took a few steps back to see it completed, and fell off the scaffold and was killed.
-According to the same legend he was buried in one of the church’s chapels.
+But once you look at the ceiling, you see a magnificent baroque mural.
+This is the masterpiece of Giovanni Antonio Fumiani depicting scenes from The Martyrdom and the Glorification of St Pantalon.
+It took the painter 24 years to complete it, but unfortunately, the day he finished his work, he took a few steps back to see it completed, and fell off the scaffold and was killed.
+According to the same legend, he was buried in one of the church’s chapels.

 In the square of San Giacomo Di Rialto, is the statue of the humpback Ιl Gobbo.
 It is the work of Pietro Da Salo and was inaugurated in 1541 as a pondium for the official announcement of convictions.
 The names of offenders would be proclaimed by an official standing on the block, at the same time as they were read out at the Pietra del Bando near Piazza San Marco.
 Also the culprits for petty crimes had to run naked from Piazza San Marco, to this point and kiss the statue while the crowd was gathered on the streets leading to the Rialto, to watch the spectacle.
 The characters of Launcelot Gobbo and his father, Old Gobbo, in William Shakespeare’s The Merchant of Venice may have been inspired by this traditional symbol of the Rialto.

-There are more stories hidden in the maze of Venice, waiting for you to discover.
+There are more stories hidden in the maze of Venice, waiting for you to discover them.
 Venice is a destination that will never cease to amaze the visitor.